lenymo/PersonalFolio/README.md

 It's important to note that that 95% of this website was designed and built by me using the technology described below.

+##Top level features

+###Hand-coded responsive framework

+I built this from scratch with the help of Chris Coyier's awesome CSS Tricks article [Don't Overthink It Grids](http://css-tricks.com/dont-overthink-it-grids/).
+I found that I wanted to have "offsets" similar to what you would find in bootstrap 2 so I added those in as well.
+Building the mobile-first responsive framework myself really helped me to understand the mechanics of it (despite my previous experience using bootstrap).

 ##Technology used